Pacific jumping mouse: Distribution

 Pacific jumping mice prefer living in moist regions, such as marshes with alder, salmonberry, skunk-cabbage, and riparian alder ecosystems commonly found in coastal redwood woodlands.

 In northern regions they dwell in dense woodlands, wet grassy regions, and alpine meadows of the Cascade Mountains in Washington and the Olympic Peninsula.
 These mice can be found in marshy thickets, woodlands edges that contain both weedy understory and ferns, and in meadows.

 Habitat

 The habitat of Pacific jumping mice includes streams, brushlands, lakes, woodlands, forests, fields, swamps, meadows, shrubs, bogs, marshes, and the banks of rivers and ponds.
 Their range covers the entire Pacific Northwest, California, and western Canada.

 Diet

 The diet of Pacific jumping mice include fungi, fish, insects, mollusks, wild fruits, seeds, and wild berries.
 They forage for food material at ground level and will cut down tall plants to reach seeds.
-Other behaviors include cutting grass and leaving it in an orderly pile, but hey do not store food.
+Other behaviors include cutting grass and leaving it in an orderly pile, but they do not store food.
 The dental formula of Zapus trinotatus is = 18.